RAID Utility Software

-Now a days, disks are so big that manufacturers can't afford the huge amount of time it takes to test every sector on every disk.
-With SoftRAID's powerful Certify Disk feature, you can perform the test that should have been done at the factory.
-When you Certify a disk, you write, then read, every sector of the disk - more than once.
-This is the type of testing which should be done on each disk by the Manufacturer, and now you can ensure it's done on every disk you use.
+Storage disks are so big these days that manufacturers can't afford the time it takes to test every sector of disk.
+With SoftRAID's Certify Disk feature, you can perform the test that the factory should have done.
+When you use SoftRAID to Certify Disk, SoftRAID writes, then reads every sector of the disk (more than once).
+When it's complete, you are reassured that every sector of the disk is usable (or notified of a problem).

-SoftRAID Can Keep You Working Normally After a Disk Fails
+SoftRAID Keeps You Working—Even if a Disk Fails

 Now, you can easily convert your existing Apple RAID stripe (RAID 0) and mirror (RAID 1) volumes to SoftRAID volumes and preserve all the files on those volumes.
 Additionally, you can convert a standard Apple RAID stripe (RAID 0) and mirror (RAID 1) volume to a RAID 1+0, which continues to function after a disk fails.